apache/directory-fortress-core/README-QUICKSTART-WINDOWS.txt

-slapd.exe.drive=C         <-- this is drive that you installed Symas OpenLDAP to (i.e. 'C') slapd.exe.dir=Fortress    <-- this is folder that you installed Symas OpenLDAP to (i.e. 'Fortress') fortress.home.drive=C     <-- this is the drive that you extracted this package (FORTRESS BUILDER) to (i.e. 'C')
+slapd.exe.drive=C         <-- this is drive that you installed Symas OpenLDAP to (i.e. 'C') slapd.exe.dir=Fortress    <-- this is folder that you installed Symas OpenLDAP to (i.e. 'Fortress') fortress.home.drive=D     <-- this is the drive that you extracted FORTRESS_HOME to (i.e. 'D')

 c.
+From FORTRESS_HOME root folder, edit the b.sh file to point to java home directory: set JAVA_HOME=\Progra~1\Java\jdk1.7.0

+c.
 From FORTRESS_HOME folder, enter the following command from a system prompt:

 > b init-slapd

-If the above step completed successfully you now have OpenLDAP installed on your target server and configured to perform Fortress IAM functionality.
-The following optional steps describe how you can run tests and perform admin tasks using fortress utilities.
+Note 1: After this step completes, OpenLDAP will be installed, configured and loaded with fortress bootstrap config.
+This step also runs provisioning scripts which may be tailored according to requirements.
+Check out the xml load scripts in FORTRESS_HOME/ldap/setup folder.

+Note 2: Point your LDAP browser to the installed directory.
+The config switches you'll need to browse can be found in the 'slapd.conf' file this step generates:

+    To view data stored in default database: suffix		"dc=jts,dc=com"
+        rootdn      "cn=Manager,dc=jts,dc=com"
+        rootpw      "secret"    <--- This clear text value will be encrypted before stored in slapd.conf

+    To view data stored in audit log database: suffix		"cn=log"
+        rootdn      "cn=Manager,cn=log"
+        rootpw      "secret"    <--- This clear text value will be encrypted before stored in slapd.conf

 ___________________________________________________________________________________
 ###################################################################################
 # IV.
-Instructions to test Fortress and Symas OpenLDAP (optional)
+Instructions to regression test Fortress and Symas OpenLDAP on target machine
 ###################################################################################

 a.
 From FORTRESS_HOME root folder, enter the following command from a system prompt:

 > ./b.bat test-full-init

-b. verfify the tests ran with no failures.
+b.
+Verify the tests ran with no failures.

 c.
-If no errors you have successfully installed Symas OpenLDAP and enabled for use with Fortress.
+To re-run these tests:
+> ./b.bat test-full

+Note 1: WARNING messages are good as these are negative tests in action

+Note 2: If you made it to this point with no ERRORS this means Fortress and OpenLDAP are good to go on your machine.

+Note 3: This section prescribes that you run the Fortress regression test targets.
+They load tens of thousands of test records into your directory.
+The 'init-slapd' target may be re-run after the 'test-full-init' and 'test-full' targets have completed.
+This will delete the test data from the directory and restart directory with clean base load.
 ___________________________________________________________________________________
 ###################################################################################
 # V. Instructions to run the Fortress Command Line
 Interpreter (CLI) utility (optional)
 ###################################################################################

-a. from the same shell prompt as 2a enter the following:
+a.
+Enter:

 > ./b.bat cli

-b. follow instructions in the command line interpreter reference manual in the javadoc located here:
+b.
+Follow instructions in the command line interpreter reference manual in the javadoc located here:

-FORTRESS_HOME/dist/docs/api/com/jts/fortress/cli/package-summary.html
+- FORTRESS_HOME/dist/docs/api/com/jts/fortress/cli/package-summary.html

 ___________________________________________________________________________________
 ###################################################################################